Preksha0821/rock-paper-scissors/README.md

 Write your Angular source code in the /src folder.

-You can run the node server by moving to the server directory and running `npm start`
+You can run the node server by moving to the `server` directory and running `npm start` which will run the node server at http://localhost:3000 (this houses our API.)

-The Angular Development Server can be started by running `ng serve`
+The Angular Development Server can be started by running `ng serve` which will serve the Angular application on http://localhost:4200

-Endpoints are configured to proxy to the node server, which is running on http://localhost:3000.
-The Angular App will be running on http://localhost:4200 The proxy is setup to send `/api/[endpoint]` to the server.
-Keep this in mind while in development.

 # Building

 Build your project using `ng build` from the root

 To start the server, run `npm start` in the server folder.
-You can access the game's GUI at `http://localhost:3000`
+You can access the game's GUI at `http://localhost:3000` and the node server will serve a static Angular app.

 ## The API

-To play the game, make a POST request to `http://localhost:3000/match` with a single body parameter, `choice`, the value of which should be either "rock", "paper", or "scissors".
+To play the game, make a POST request to `http://localhost:3000/api/match` with a single body parameter, `choice`, the value of which should be either "rock", "paper", or "scissors".
 The server will randomly choose one of those three options to play against your choice and return the results of the game as a JSON object with the following properties:

     playerChoice   : [your choice]
     computerChoice : [rock|paper|scissors]